-Adequate capitalisation, with large buffers over prudential requirements
+Good capitalisation, with large buffers over prudential requirements

 Our assessment of Mediobanca's Capital is baa1, three notches below the a1 Macro-Adjusted score to reflect the trend we expect in the bank's capital ratios.
-We factor in the bank's growth strategy, including acquisitions, even though the bank has a good track record of internal capital generation, thanks to its sound profitability.
+We factor in the bank's growth strategy, including acquisitions, even though the bank has a good track record of internal capital generation because of its sound profitability.

-Mediobanca reported a 14.1% CET1 ratio and a total capital ratio of 17.1% as of the end of December 2019, which we consider strong and largely above its minimum CET1 Supervisory Review and Evaluation Process (SREP) requirement of 8.25% for 2019 (which includes the Pillar 2 requirement of 1.25%, one of the lowest among the banks supervised by the European Central Bank (ECB), and the capital conservation buffer of 2.50%).
-Mediobanca typically distributes dividends in November as its financial year ends on 30 June; therefore, the bank has not yet made any announcement regarding the potential suspension of dividend payments like other European banks have done following the recommendation from the ECB.
+Mediobanca reported a transitional phased-in 16.1% CET1 ratio and a total capital ratio of 18.8% as of the end of June 2020 (fully loaded ratios at 14.5% and 17.5%, respectively), which we consider strong and largely above its minimum CET1 Supervisory Review and Evaluation Process (SREP) requirement of 7.94% for 2020 (which includes the Pillar 2 requirement of 1.25%, one of the lowest among the banks supervised by the European Central Bank [ECB], and the capital conservation buffer of 2.50%).
+Capital ratios significancy increased from March 2020 when the CET1 ratio was 13.9%, mainly because of retained earnings (30 basis points [bps]), suspension of dividend distribution (50 bps) and the effect of the new concentration risk rules on the stake in Generali (50 bps, the deduction is now calculated on the book value of Generali exceeding 25% of Mediobanca's total capita, linstead of 20% previously).
+The Capital Requirements Regulation (CRR) quick fix had a positive impact on the bank's CET1 in June 2020 of 25 basis points.